Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Can dengue fever be prevented?

-There is currently no vaccine to prevent dengue fever in Australia.
+There is currently no vaccine to prevent first-time infection with dengue fever.
 The best way to prevent it is to avoid being bitten by mosquitos.

 How to prevent mosquito bites: